phpmyadmin/phpmyadmin/docs/config.rst

 Web server upload/save/import directories
 -----------------------------------------

-If PHP is running in safe mode, all directories must be owned by the same user as the owner of the phpMyAdmin scripts.

 If the directory where phpMyAdmin is installed is subject to an ``open_basedir`` restriction, you need to create a temporary directory in some